-For many, the new world of common interest between father and daughter creates a common platform for a better and closer relationship.
-But what happens when dad -- maybe because of changes in his own life -- wants to move from caring father to full-time buddy?
+For many, the new world of common interest between fathers and daughters creates a common platform for a better and closer relationship.
+But what happens when dad—maybe because of changes in his own life—wants to move from caring father to full-time buddy?

 But then his life changed, and so did hers.

 He is increasingly leaning on her for support and companionship.
-"We have always done lot of things together," he said.
+"We have always done lot of things together," she said.
 "But we seem to be spending more and more time together.
-I feel like he needs me right now; like I am some kind of connection to a life he wants back.
+I feel like he needs me right now—like I am some kind of connection to a life he wants back.
 It's almost a role reversal.
 This guy who was always so strong now seems confused and vulnerable."

 She finds herself closer to drawing a line, but finds it difficult.
 "He wanted me to go meet some friends for a night out," she said.
 "No big deal, but for some reason I hit a wall.
 I had to tell him that I wanted to be his daughter, not his bar buddy.
 I was afraid he would pull back.
 But I think it helped.
 I'm there for him.
 He knows that.
 But I think the lines are a little more clear now."

-Others look back and realize that their relationship with their current father-daughter relationship has been complicated by the one they had growing up.
+Others look back and realize that their current father-daughter relationship has been complicated by the one they had growing up.
 Again, an issue or void in a father's life often contributes to the turbulence.
-Rachael is a hospital administrator and recovering alcoholic whose closeness to her father - then and now - centers on alcohol.
+Rachael is a hospital administrator and recovering alcoholic whose closeness to her father—both then and now—centers on alcohol.

 For both these women, boundaries are critical.
-Daughter's can be part of their father's lives without being central to them.
-Setting limits is not a lack of love, or loyalty or concern.
-It's a matter of having your own life, and living it.
+Daughters can be part of their father's lives without being central to them.
+Setting limits is not a lack of love, loyalty, or concern.
+It's a matter of having your own life—and living it.
 It's not an issue of harming a father-daughter relationship; it's the importance of reconstructing it in ways that create more appropriate and constructive roles for both.
-The relationship will be stronger, healthier and less prone to blow-ups.
+The relationship will be stronger, healthier, and less prone to blow-ups.